Skipping Brothers Wedding Due to Fiancée Drama: AITA?

 She makes most of their decisions, speaks for him constantly, and has isolated him from our family.
 A few years ago, I called emergency services during a crisis he was having, and he ended up being hospitalized for a psychiatric evaluation.

-That crisis happened after he found out she had cheated on him.
-Ever since then, he cut off contact with our family completely.
+That crisis occurred after he found out she had cheated on him.
+Ever since then, he has cut off contact with our family completely.

 My family and I have had many negative experiences with her.
 She often turns situations around to make them about herself and doesn’t take accountability.